scalatra/scalatra/README.markdown

 1. The package has changed from `com.thinkminimo.step` to `org.scalatra`.
 1. The `Step` class has been renamed to `ScalatraServlet`.
 1. All other `Step*` classes have been renamed to `Scalatra*`.

-### scalatra-2.0.0.M1 to scalatra-2.0.0.M2

-1. Session has been retrofitted to a Map interface.  `get` now returns an option instead of the value.

 ## Credits